miguelemosreverte/MTTT_PyQT/README.md

 python main.py
 ```

-#### Binaries (portable)
-More details on this soon!

 ### Contributors
 - Paula Estrella <pestrella at famaf dot unc dot edu dot ar>
 - Roxana Lafuente <roxana.lafuente at gmail dot com>
 - Miguel Lemos <miguelemosreverte at gmail dot com>

 We welcome new contributions!
-If you would like to be part of the team, create a new pull request and contact Paula or Roxana to let us know.
+If you would like to be part of the team, create a new pull request and contact Paula to let us know.
 If it is merged into the project you will be added as a contributor.